ASAT: Adaptively Scaled Adversarial Training in Time Series: Experiments

 \subsection{Settings and Choices of Hyperparameters}

 We train every model for $5$ epochs and report the test performance on the checkpoint with the lowest valid loss.
 We adopt the Adam optimizer and initialize the learning rate with $0.001$.
 The batch size is $32$.
-We repeat every experiment with $4$ runs.
-Experiments are conducted on a GeForce GTX TITAN X GPU.
+We repeat every experiment with $5$ runs.
+Experiments are conducted on NVIDIA TITAN RTX GPUs.

-Following \citet{freeLB}, we set $K=3$ and $\tau=1.5*\epsilon/K=\epsilon/2$ in ASAT, where the hyperparameter $K$ is the step number in ASAT attacks, $\tau$ is the step size and $\epsilon$ controls the strength of adversarial training in the constraint set $S$.
-We try $L_2$ and $L_{+\infty}$ in $S$, and grid-search the hyperparameters $\epsilon$ and $\gamma$ in ASAT.
-The process of hyperparameter search shows that too large or small $\epsilon$ cannot improve the model accuracy well, and an appropriate $\epsilon$ needs to be selected.
-For the same $\epsilon$, an appropriate $\gamma$ needs to be selected too.
+Following \cite{freeLB}, we try $K\in \{1, 2, 3\}$ and $\tau=1.5*\epsilon/K$, where the hyperparameter $K$ is the step number in both PGD attacks or the attacks in the multi-step risk averaging algorithm, $\tau$ is the step size and $\epsilon$ controls the strength of adversarial training in the constraint set $S$.
+We try $L_2$ and $L_{+\infty}$ in $S$, and explore the hyperparameters $\epsilon$ with the grid search method.
+The process of hyperparameter search shows that too large or small $\epsilon$ cannot improve the model accuracy well.
+Since too small $\epsilon$ is not enough for improving generalization ability and too large $\epsilon$ may harm the learning process, an appropriate $\epsilon$ needs to be selected.
+For time-dependently scaled adversarial training, an appropriate $\gamma$ needs to be selected with the grid search method, too.
 Detailed experimental results in the choice of hyperparameters are reported in Appendix.